 I arrive in the Wood River Area, Rhode Island, around 5:00 pm after catching trout in New Jersey and Connecticut early in the day.
 I decided I had time to set up my tent at Whispering Pines Campground, then quickly run out and try the famous Wood River.

 After looking at the map and feeling fatigued, I would try a smaller feeder stream, the Flat River in the Beach Pond Forest Environment Site area (41.5941, -71.72033).
 I arrived at the creek traveling on a dirt forest road.
 Trilled, I spotted a trout regulation sign on the bridge.
-Leaving Brooke Trout in the car, I hiked downstream and found small holes that Wild Brooke Trout could live.
-After fishing a couple of holes, I landed my first Rhode Island trout.
+Leaving Brooke Trout in the car, I hiked downstream and found small holes where Wild Brooke Trout could live.
+After fishing a few spots, I landed my first Rhode Island trout.

-I continued fishing landing a couple of more until I found two waterfalls created by manufactured structures from long ago.
-I climbed the one waterfall to see a big pond and the hills in the distance.
+I continued fishing, landing a couple more until I found two waterfalls created by manufactured structures from long ago.
+I climbed the waterfall to see a big pond and the distant hills.
 Fifteen minutes later, I had caught about 25 trout.
 So this area of Rhode Island is teaming with a trout population.